What’s in Kazakhstan’s Constitutional Referendum? – The Diplomat

 Crossroads Asia | Politics | Central Asia

-Diplomat BriefWeekly NewsletterNGet briefed on the story of the week, and growing stories to look at across the Asia-Pacific.
+Diplomat BriefWeekly NewsletterNGet briefed on the story of the week, and developing tales to observe throughout the Asia-Pacific.

-Get the NewsletterThe proposed constitutional reforms strip the constitution of mentions of elbasy and the First President of the Republic, which some see as a continued sign of the Nazarbayev family’s fall from grace.
+Get the PublicationThe proposed constitutional reforms strip the constitution of mentions of elbasy and the First President of the Republic, which some see as a continued sign of the Nazarbayev family’s fall from grace.

 Quelle: thediplomat.com